k21971/CrecelleHack/doc/variantfixes.md

   to say that their doglike features have been emphasized.
 - Water trolls have a generation probability of zero, allowing them to spawn in certain branches and biomes.
+- Dust vorticies regenerate health incredibly quickly when on sand or dirt.
+- Fire, steam, and ice vorticies can absorb nearby coatings to rapidly heal and occasionally level up.

 ## Item Changes
 - Implemented the weapon size system, extremely similar to the one that